ARE YOU WORRIED ABOUT ALZHEIMER’S DISEASE OR OTHER TYPES OF DEMENTIA?

 - Obesity in middle age

 While some symptoms may appear to be other problems, CereScan’s neuroimaging capabilities can give a clear assessment of what is really going on in a person’s brain.
+There are many different causes to memory loss, consult with Cerescan today to help you or your loved one determine the cause of this disorder.

 Some people may not want to know if they have dementia while many others do.
 Getting an accurate diagnosis will allow you to: